Founder member of Division Three 1920

 2004 marked 100 years that the team had played at Griffin Park so appropriate text was added to the crest.

 in January 2006 the club was taken over by the Brentford Supporters' Trust (known as Bees United) and Greg Dyke, former Director-General of the BBC and a fan of the Bees was appointed chairman.
 Their fortunes did not improve and in 2007 they were relegated to League Two, the fourth tier but in 2009 they won the League Two championship and returned to the third tier.
 In August 2009, Bees United entered into a partnership with Matthew Benham, a professional gambler and CEO of Smartodds, to inject finance and management expertise into the club.
 In 2012 Bees United sold their majority shareholding to Benham who bought a nearby plot on which a new ground will be built.
+Their run of success continued and in 2014 they were promoted to the Championship.

 - (a) Brentford FC Official Website